 Paul, Leto, Jessica, and the rest are two-dimensional sketches brought to life by a stable of underutilised A-listers and veteran character actors.
 Out of everyone, Isaac fares the best – filling in the gaps in Leto’s characterisation with his megawatt charisma – whereas the usually excellent Chalamet and Ferguson have little more to do than trade moody line readings and po-faced expressions.

-The supporting cast are similarly wasted, although some players still manage to make an impression.
-Jason Momoa brings likeable swagger to badass swordsman Duncan Idaho, Josh Brolin is suitably gruff as Paul’s grizzled mentor Gurney Halleck, Javier Bardem offers surprising nuance (and the closest thing to humour in the movie) as tribal leader Stilgar, and Skarsgård may be the only person actually enjoying themselves, clearly having a ball as the deliciously grotesque baron.
+The supporting cast is similarly wasted, although some players still manage to make an impression.
+Jason Momoa brings likable swagger to badass swordsman Duncan Idaho, Josh Brolin is suitably gruff as Paul’s grizzled mentor Gurney Halleck, Javier Bardem offers surprising nuance (and the closest thing to humour in the movie) as tribal leader Stilgar, and Skarsgård may be the only person actually enjoying themselves, clearly having a ball as the deliciously grotesque baron.

-Then there’s poor Zendaya, who spends what little screentime Chani has trying to elevate this miniscule role beyond the status of glorified cameo.
+Then there’s poor Zendaya, who spends what little screentime Chani has trying to elevate this minuscule role beyond the status of a glorified cameo.
 Perhaps as a concession, she’s given the final line in the movie, and it’s clearly intended to build anticipation for the rest of the story Villeneuve has planned – which, to a certain extent, it does.